Martin John Spalding

-Martin John Spalding (May 23, 1810 – February 7, 1872) was an American prelate of the Roman Catholic Church.
-He served as Bishop of Louisville (1850–1864) and Archbishop of Baltimore (1864–1872).
+Martin John Spalding (May 23, 1810 – February 7, 1872) was an American Catholic prelate who served as archbishop of Baltimore from 1864 to 1872.
+He previously served as bishop of Louisville from 1850 to 1864.
 He advocated aid for freed slaves following the American Civil War.
 Spalding attended the First Vatican Council, where he first opposed, and then supported, a dogmatic proclamation of papal infallibility.

 Early life and education

-Martin Spalding was born in Rolling Fork, Kentucky, the sixth of eight children of Richard and Henrietta (née Hamilton) Spalding.
-His ancestors were originally from England (although one great-grandmother was Irish), and settled in Maryland around the middle of the 17th century.
-His paternal grandfather, Benedict Spalding, moved to Kentucky from St. Mary's County in 1790.
-His mother's family, likewise from Maryland, moved to Kentucky a year later.
-His parents married in 1801.
-Martin was a distant cousin of Catherine Spalding, co-founder of the Sisters of Charity of Nazareth.
+Martin Spalding was born on May 23, 1810, in Rolling Fork, Kentucky, the sixth of eight children of Richard and Henrietta (née Hamilton) Spalding.
+His ancestors came to the American colonies from England and Ireland, settling in the British Province of Maryland around the mid-17th century.
+Spalding's paternal grandfather, Benedict Spalding, moved to Kentucky from St. Mary's County, Maryland in 1790.
+His mother's family, also from Maryland, moved to Kentucky in 1791.
+Martin was a distant cousin of Mother Catherine Spalding, co-founder of the Sisters of Charity of Nazareth.